-Anuire.
+The Northern Marches are the most dangerous and least civilized part of Anuire.
 This area is home to only two kingdoms from the old Empire, for the land seems hostile to civilization.
 Dhoesone and Cariele lie nearly surrounded by inimical forces.

 The vast Northern Marches hold much unspoiled land.
 Some of this territory is the wildest in all Anuire.
-It?s a rough life on the frontier, but this existence has made the residents tougher than almost anywhere else in the region.
+It’s a rough life on the frontier, but this existence has made the residents tougher than almost anywhere else in the region.
 On the other hand, folks here also act less civilized than most, as they look more toward survival than toward mere creature comforts.
-Living in constant fear of invasion or destruction, they have adopted a code that preaches living for today, rather than for the future -- what?s the use of long-term investments when there might not be a tomorrow?
+Living in constant fear of invasion or destruction, they have adopted a code that preaches living for today, rather than for the future -- what’s the use of long-term investments when there might not be a tomorrow?

 Dhoesone borders three non-human lands, as well as Stjordvik of the Rjurik.
 Cariele shares its borders with four non-human realms.
 Life in these lands is uncertain and nearly as brutal as in neighboring Rjurik the nobles and rulers here have little time to waste on pleasantries and pleasures.
 They must instead save their energies for the unceasing battles against enemies on all sides.

 An immense elven wood stretches hundreds of miles across the Northern Marches, its placid coolness capable of making one forget the wars of kingship raging elsewhere in the land.
 This forest, the Aelvinnwode, blankets most of the region.
 Though its green depths include many varieties of trees, hardy evergreens are dominant this far north.